Appz-dk/MERN-Shopping-Cart/README.md

 ### `npm run dev`

-Runs both the client app in development mode.<br>
+Runs the client app in development mode.<br>
 Open [http://localhost:5173](http://localhost:5173) to view the client in the browser.

 ### `CD server`